nbremer/d3-loom/README.md

 The *looms* are passed to [d3.string](#string) to display the relationships between the inner and outer entities.

 The *looms* array also defines a two secondary arrays.
-The first, called *groups*, is an array represting the outer entities.
+The first, called *groups*, is an array representing the outer entities.
 The length of the array is the number of unique outer entities and is an object with the following properties:

 * `startAngle` - the [start angle](#string_startAngle) of the arc in radians
 * `endAngle` - the [end angle](#string_endAngle) of the arc in radians